dendronhq/dendron-site/vault/dendron.guides.tips.md

 ## Other Tools

 This is a list of other tools that work well with Dendron.
-- [nvAlt](https://brettterpstra.com/projects/nvalt/): local markdown editor that works well with Dendron notes (mac only)
+- [nvAlt](https://brettterpstra.com/projects/nvalt/): local Markdown editor that works well with Dendron notes (mac only)

 ## Other VS Code Extensions